alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 Action, Dispatcher, Store, View.
 Usable only in the UI.
-Irrelevant to real-time.
+Real-time?
+Sorry, DIY.

 And it worth studying because...
-Ah, Facebook made it!
+Ah, Facebook created it!

 ![bg right:55%](./img/IDareYou-Flux.jpg)